Code-Institute-Submissions/family_organiser/readme.md

 3. Then under the premissions tab I've added the CORS configuration.
 4. Move to the bucket policy I generated a policy type of S3 and the action of 'GetObject'
 5. Last configuration setting is under the 'access control list', and I've set the list objects permission to everyone.
-6. After thats done I've moved over to IAM and create a new group.
+6. After thats done I've moved over to IAM and created a new group.
-7. Then I create a new policy and import a manage policy called 'AmazonS3FullAccess'.
+7. Then I created a new policy and imported a manage policy called 'AmazonS3FullAccess'.
 8. Next I've added the bucket ARN to the key 'Resource'.
 9. Now I'll add the new policy to the group I created eariler.
-10. Then creating a user to be added to the group and giving the programmatic access.
+10. Then creating a user to be added to the group and giving them programmatic access.
-11. I then download the csv file after the user is created.
+11. I then downloaded the csv file after the user was created.

 #### Connecting Django to the S3 bucket